alekzandr/loreweaver/README.md

 1. Open `index.html` in any modern web browser
 2. Select an environment by clicking on one of the environment tags
 3. Set your party's level (1-20)
-4. Click "🎲 Generate Encounter" to create a unique exploration encounter
+4. Click "Generate Encounter" to create a unique exploration encounter
 5. Each generated encounter is a complete package, including a title, atmospheric descriptions, a 3-5 step narrative flow, 1-3 NPCs with detailed profiles, 3-5 explorable locations, skill challenges scaled to your party's level, and multiple resolution paths.
 6. **Interactive Features**:
    - Click NPC names to open detail panels with full stats